yoyomonem/vysor.io/README.md

-# Vysor - Mirror and Control your Phone
+# Vysor - Mirror and Control your Phone or Tablet

 # Downloads: